-Wounds are typically two or three 5mm puncture holes for surgical procedures and one or two 5mm puncture holes for exploratory procedures.
+Wounds are typically two or three 5mm incisions for surgical procedures and one or two 5mm incisions for exploratory procedures.
 Post-operative pain levels are proven to be lower than for conventional surgery.

 The most common surgery we perform laparoscopically is an ovariectomy, ie neutering a female dog.
 Although keyhole neutering is especially good for large, active breeds of dog, we are equipped to spay all sizes of canine – even Chihuahuas can be spayed laparoscopically!